andbrandt/rc-sim-timer/README.md

 * Double-press to toggle between EASY and ACRO models

 ---
+# How to start up system:

+1. Start up Windows and log in
+2. Connect USB RC controller to the front port of the sim-timer box
+3. Connect the sim-timer box cable

+---
 # User Interface:

 ## Push button
+* <b>Light in button</b>: Simulation ready to run - or running.
-* Short-press: Reset simulation
+* <b>Short-press</b>: Reset simulation
-* Double-press: Toggle between EASY and ACRO models
+* <b>Double-press</b>: Toggle between EASY and ACRO models
-* Long-press:  Enter Setup menu to select RC Simulator and simulation time.
+* <b>Long-press</b>:  Enter Setup menu to select RC Simulator and simulation time.
   * Short-press while in Setup: Toggle selection
-  * Long-press while in Setup: Step to next setting or exit setup
+  * Long-press while in Setup: Accept current selection; then step to next setting or exit setup
-* Press during power-op: SAFE MODE:
+* <b>Press during power-op</b>: SAFE MODE:
 USB Keyboard/mouse inactivated to not interfere with firmware update